Helping Your Child With Autism Get a Good Night's Sleep

 If your child regularly has difficulty falling asleep or wakes up repeatedly throughout the night, it might be a sign of a sleep problem.
 To know for sure, make an appointment with your child's pediatrician.
 The doctor may refer you to a sleep specialist or an ear, nose and throat doctor.

 It can help to keep a sleep diary for a week to track how much and when your child is sleeping.
-You may include any snoring, changes in breathing patterns, or difficulty breathing.
+You may include any snoring, changes in breathing patterns, unusual movements, or difficulty breathing.
+It may help to write down observations about your child's behavior the following day.
 You can share this diary with your child's doctor and any specialist involved in treatment.

 How can I help my child sleep better?

 Sleep medications should only be used with children as a last resort .
-There are a number of lifestyle changes and natural sleep aids that can improve sleep time and quality for kids with autism:
+There are a number of lifestyle changes and natural sleep aids that can improve sleep time and quality for kids with autism spectrum disorder:

 - Avoid giving your child stimulants such as caffeine and sugar before bed.